 Usually when I bring up the high price of gasoline under the Obama administration, my left-of-center friends point out that many factors that go into gas prices are not under the president's control.
-That's true, but it doesn't get him off the hook for botched policies on the factors that are under his control.
+That's true, but it doesn't get him off the hook for botched policies on the factors that

 Data source: AAA Daily Fuel Gauge Report